Ten-day course (ages 10-14, group size three to eight)

-This course is suitable for children newly arrived from abroad to live in Britain, children holidaying in the UK with their parents, a small group from a school or for the adventurous, the child who wants to have a holiday all by him/herself !
+This course is suitable for children newly arrived from abroad to live in Britain, children holidaying in the UK with their parents, a small group from a school, or for an adventurous child who wants to have a holiday all on their own!

 Telephoning home and emailing is available at all times and parents/guardians are invited to phone at any time.
-Also, if a family member would like to visit their child half way through they are more than welcome to do so.
-There are lots of B-and-Bs and small hotels for a parent/friend to stay near by.
-On request, a parent can stay the first night in ‘Trelugga’ for their child to be ‘settled’, or can arrange to stay our Studio accommodation.
+Also, if a family member would like to visit their child half-way through they are more than welcome to do so.
+There are many B&Bs and small hotels for a parent/friend to stay near by.
+On request, a parent can stay the first night in ‘Trelugga’, for their child to be ‘settled’, or can arrange to stay our Studio accommodation.

-This special thing about this course is that it also offers the chance for children to escape from the constraints of living in a city to enjoy the freedom of living in the countryside away from noise and pollution.
+The special thing about this course is that it also offers the chance for children to escape from the constraints of living in a city, and to enjoy the freedom of living in the countryside away from noise and pollution.
 We suggest that our students embrace this opportunity to put aside their electronic gadgets!

 Due to our rural location, close to the seaside, you will have the opportunity to make sandwiches and go on picnics, go down to the sea to look in the rock pools, go pony riding, make a traditional fruit pie, sleep a night in a tent, visit a mixed farm, go blackberry picking, take a boat ride, visit a seal sanctuary and visit a chocolate factory.

 You will be encouraged to speak English all of the time in Trelugga but also when you go outside you will be taken to the nearby cliff top cafe to order your traditional cream tea; you will go to an ice cream parlour and dairy farm to choose your ice cream; you will go to the local post office to buy your postcards and stamps (bring your addresses with you), ask for your tickets at the local art gallery, museum or theatre and you can practice speaking English to the guide when you go down the tin mine.